aws-samples/fine-tuning-llm-with-domain-knowledge/README.md

 This repo contains a notebook that will walk you through how to fine-tune a pre-trained large language model with domain specific knowledge.

 The domain specific dataset that we will be using to fine-tune this model will be United Kingdom (U.K.) Supreme Court case documents.
 We will tune the model on roughly 693 legal documents.

+### Prereqs

+To run this notebook we assume you have knowledge about running a SageMaker Notebook instance or SageMaker Studio Notebook instance

 ## Dataset info
 * <strong>Page count:</strong> ~17,718
 * <strong>Word count:</strong> 10,015,333
 * <strong>Characters (no spaces):</strong> 49,897,639

-The entire dataset is publically available and can be download [here](https://zenodo.org/record/7152317#.ZCSfaoTMI2y)
+The entire dataset is available to be downloaded [here](https://zenodo.org/record/7152317#.ZCSfaoTMI2y)

 ## Considerations when fine-tuning the model

 The notebook has been configured to allow you to only use a subset of the entire dataset to fine-tune the model if you would like.
 There is a variable named _**doc_count**_ in the _**Data Prep**_ section.
 You can set this number to whatever you would like and it will only fine-tune the model based on the number of documents you set this variable to.
 The smaller this value the faster the model will fine-tune.

 ## Training/Tuning Time estimates